OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 - Copy the contents of C:\OrchardRocks\src\Orchard.Web\App_Data\ to /site/wwwroot/AppData
 - This upload will contain about 20 files and 5 MB

-> Tip: Once this is done, if you navigate to the website, you will see "The resource cannot be found." error,
+> Tip: If you navigate to the website now, you will see "The resource cannot be found." error,
 > because Orchard is trying to connect to your local database.
+You will need to configure the database
+> connection string AND restart the website (e.g. by doing a trivial modification to the root web.config file).

-__Configure the connection string__
+__Configure the database connection string__

 - With your FTP client still open, open the /site/wwwroot/App_Data/Sites/Default/Settings.txt file
 - Change the DataConnectionString from the local database to the remote one, e.g.